Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 As indicated by \thrmref{thm:perfect_two_on_two_complex}, joint (unitary) triangularization with constant diagonal values ($K$-GMD) is not always possible.
-However, even when the condition for joint triangularization does not hold, it is possible to gain more degrees of freedom by utilizing multiple uses of the same channel realization.\footnote{ In fact, this approach can be utilized even when the channel matrix is time-varying. } The idea of mixing the same symbols between multiple channel uses has much in common with orthogonal space--time block codes~\cite{Alamouti,TarokhSheshadriCalderbank_STC}.
-However, whereas space--time processing has traditionally been applied to an open-loop communication scenario, in the present work it will be applied to the closed-loop multicast problem.
+However, even when the condition for joint triangularization does not hold, it is possible to gain more mathematical degrees of freedom by utilizing multiple uses of the same channel realization.
+The idea of mixing the same symbols between multiple channel uses has much in common with OSTBC~\cite{Alamouti,TarokhJafarkhaniCalderbank_STBC}.
+However, whereas space--time processing has traditionally been applied to an open-loop communication scenario, in the present work it will be applied to the closed-loop common-message BC problem.

 We first recall the idea of linear space--time codes, also known as linear dispersion codes (see, e.g., \cite{HassibiSTC}), which will be used as a building block for the proposed communication scheme.
 For this, we consider the point-to-point MIMO Gaussian channel, with an $n_r \times n_t$ channel matrix $H$,